Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose and duration.
-Tourist visas suit short-term visits, while temporary residence permits apply to extended stays for work, study, or family reunification.
+Tourist visas suit short-term visits of 90 days, extendable for another 90 days.
+Temporary residence permits apply to extended stays with generally around 1,500 USD per month for single applicants accepted for work, study, or family reunification purposes.

 Step 2: Document Preparation and Verification